jacadzaca/efficient_minecraft/README.md

 ./create_server -v 1.12.2
 ```
 ### Types
 You can specify what kind of server you would like to be created by supplying an -t argument.
+If no -t value is specifed, a Vanilla server will be created.

 #### Forge Server
 In order to create a Minecraft Forge server, you must specify the type, the Forge version and the Minecraft version coresponding to the Forge's version: